Last updated: December 23, 2020

 Besides business, there are several advantages for users:

 - Lower upfront cost

-- Minimal per-user cost increase when adding new employees
+- Minimal per-user cost

 - Faster onboarding of new employees

 - Less complicated IT requirements